youssefosamaa/youssefosamaa/README.md

     I am Youssef Osama, an AI developer specializing in Machine Learning and Deep Learning.
     I am currently deepening my expertise in Generative AI and cloud computing with AWS and Azure, while keeping up with the latest AI research.
     I enjoy independent learning through reading research papers, taking accredited courses, participating in AI communities, and building practical projects.
-    I focus on applying AI to solve real-world problems using analytical and critical thinking.
+    I focus on applying AI and analyzing real-world Data to solve real-world problems.
     I design AI models that are robust, efficient, scalable, and precise for practical applications.
-    I actively contribute to open-source AI projects to collaborate with other developers and share knowledge.
+    I actively contribute to open-source AI projects to collaborate with other developers and to share knowledge.
     My approach combines continuous learning, experimentation, and hands-on implementation to deliver impactful results.<br><br>
     <ul>
       <li>Continuously exploring new AI methods, tools, and emerging technologies.</li>